GASVIC/PitParts/PitParts_Terms.md

 ```

 This is to be printed in close proximity to the orchestral acknowledgments or Musical Items.
 A copy of the programme
-must be forwarded immediately to the PIT PARTS agency.
+must be forwarded immediately to PIT PARTS.